dave-theunsub/gtk3-perl-demos/README.md

 The files in this package are demos made mostly from re-writing the demos from the gtk2-perl package, as well as some from other sources.
-These files serve to not only give other gtk3-perl writers some examples to work from, but also to help ensure the main Gtk3.pm module works as intended.
+These files serve to not only give other gtk3-perl writers some examples from which to work, but also to help ensure the main Gtk3.pm module works as intended.

 ![Hello World](https://github.com/dave-theunsub/gtk3-perl-demos/blob/master/hello_world.png?raw=true "Hello World")